ELEC40004/elec40004-2019-q3-lab/lab2/instructions.md

 - `controller_brownian.cpp` : Makes the rover follow a brownian motion path.

 Aims
 ----

-The main aims of this class are to:
+The main aims of this lab are to:
 - use practical function and operator overloading;
 - use the `const` keyword for parameters and methods;
 - allow objects to save and load themselves to files;
 - seperate compilation into different source files.

-The steps we'll use (mirrored in the portfolio) are:
+The steps in the lab are mirrored by simpler versions of the same steps in the portfolio.

-1. Merge changes into a repository.

-2. Implement overloads for `<<` and `>>` to allow an object to read and write itself.

-3. Add test infrastructure that tests that reading and writing objects to files works.

-4. Add const correctness to member functions.

 Standard Tasks
 ==============